-I decided as one of our back to school traditions we’d eliminate this problem by color-coding our supplies.
+I decided as one of our back to school duct tape crafts we’d eliminate this problem by color-coding our supplies.

-This year we’re organizing school supplies with Duck Tape®.
+This year we’re organizing school supplies with duct tape.

 Organizing School Supplies

-When it comes to tape, I absolutely love the variety of colors and patterns of Duck® brand duct tape.
-I always keep a few rolls on hand for impromptu Duck Tape projects like our Duck Tape picture frames.
+When it comes to tape, I absolutely love the variety of colors and patterns of Duck brand duct tape.
+I always keep a few rolls on hand for impromptu projects like our Duct Tape picture frames.